This post is also available in: Dutch

 City walking tour in Lucca

-Especially in the high season, it is wise to reserve a spot in advance for the city tour in Lucca.
+Especially during the high season, it is advisable to reserve a spot in advance for the Lucca city tour.
 Book here.

 Admire Lucca from the city walls

-The city walls of Lucca form the enclosure of the medieval part of the city.
+The city walls of Lucca enclose the medieval part of the city.
 There are six entrance gates in the walls.
-The city walls of Lucca were intended as defensive walls but were never needed as such.
+The city walls of Lucca were originally intended as defensive structures but were never put to that use.
 However, thanks to the walls, Lucca was once saved from a flood.
-Over the years, the city walls were constantly moved as the city kept expanding.
+Over the years, the city walls were constantly moved as the city continued to grow.
 We are now at wall number four, which dates from the 16th century.
 Nowadays you can walk or cycle on the city walls (rent a bicycle here).
 They are about 4 kilometers long and popular with tourists, joggers, and dog walkers.
 You can “secretly” peek into the gardens of the giant houses within the city wall from the city wall.

 The city wall of Lucca - wide walking/cycling path with trees on one side and a wall on the other